Let’s talk about water descaler vs water softener, how they function, and their pros and cons.

 They Are Salt-free and Retain Beneficial Minerals

-These water systems don’t need salt to treat hard water, unlike water softeners that use salt to produce soft water.
-In essence, the water descaler is a salt-free water conditioner, which is the ideal choice for individuals who don’t wish to increase their daily salt intake through their drinking water.
+These water systems don’t need salt to treat hard water, unlike traditional water softeners that use salt to produce soft water.
+In essence, the water descaler is a salt-free water softener, which is the ideal choice for individuals who don’t wish to increase their daily salt intake through their drinking water.
 Here, the water descaler gains the upper hand in water softener vs water descaler.